CIA activities in Laos: CIA operations in Laos, proprietary airlines

 According to William M. Leary, a historian at the University of Georgia who analyzed Laotian operations for the CIA Center for the Study of Intelligence, CIA-led covert action in Laos was the largest paramilitary operation in the history of the Agency.

-In 1950, the CIA—supporting but not directing covert action until 1952—determined that it could best meet its support responsibilities with a proprietary airline under its private control.
+In 1950, the CIA—supporting but not directing covert action until 1952—determined that it could best meet its support responsibilities with a proprietary airline under its private control and purchased Civil Air Transport (CAT), changing its name to Air America in 1959.
+Air America flew a variety of missions in Laos, including transporting supplies, personnel (both civilian and military) and conducting covert operations.
+The airline was crucial to the CIA's covert operations in Laos and disguised itself as a commercial airline to maintain secrecy.
 "In August 1950, the Agency secretly purchased the assets of Civil Air Transport (CAT), an airline that had been started in China after World War II by Gen. Claire L. Chennault and Whiting Willauer.
 CAT would continue to fly commercial routes throughout Asia, acting in every way as a privately owned commercial airline.
 At the same time, under the corporate guise of CAT Incorporated, it provided airplanes and crews for secret intelligence operations.
 During the Korean War, for example, it made more than 100 hazardous overflights of mainland China, airdropping agents and supplies."